mautic/developer-documentation-new/docs/rest_api/contacts.rst

 .. vale on

-Set the points for a specific Point Group for a contact.
+Set the Points for a specific Point Group for a Contact.

 .. vale off